-In addition to the ongoing frenzied assault on American statues and monuments by Antifa anarchists and thugs, the latest rage of the left is “reparations,” which is the name given to an issue that has become a litmus test for 2020 Democratic presidential candidates.
+The latest rage of the left is “reparations,” which is the name given to an issue that became a litmus test for 2020 Democratic presidential candidates.

-A year ago, most of the 2020 Democrat candidates showed up at Al Sharpton’s National Action Network and groveled before a group of professional social justice warriors and assorted race-baiters.
+In 2020, most of the Democrat candidates showed up at Al Sharpton’s National Action Network and groveled before a group of professional social justice warriors and assorted race-baiters.

-Without missing a beat, every candidate in attendance signed on to the idea of supporting Congresswoman’s Sheila Jackson Lee’s bill which will “study” the idea of giving money to African-Americans as atonement for the practice of slavery over 150 years ago.
+Without missing a beat, every candidate in attendance signed on to support Congresswoman Sheila Jackson Lee’s bill, which will “study” the idea of giving money to African-Americans as atonement for the practice of Slavery over 150 years ago.

-But the word “reparations” is being used improperly by Sharpton and the left.
-Google’s online dictionary defines the term as “the making of amends for a wrong one has done, by paying money to or otherwise helping those who have been wronged.”
-That definition clearly refers to parties in the present tense, meaning actual persons who are wronged would receive money from actual persons who wronged them.
+But the word “reparations” is being misused by Sharpton and the left.
+Google’s online dictionary defines the term as “the making of amends for a wrong one has done, by paying money to or otherwise helping those wronged.”
+That definition refers to parties in the present tense, meaning actual persons who are wronged would receive money from persons who wronged them.

 In other words, the reparations movement wants people who have committed no injustice or crime to pay people who had no crime or injustice committed against them.

-A more accurate description of what the left is proposing would be “bribery,” since that’s exactly what is occurring.
-We are witnessing presidential candidates promise money to radical black activists in exchange for supporting their candidacies.
+A more accurate description of what the left is proposing would be “bribery” since that’s precisely what is occurring.
+We are witnessing politicians promise money to radical black activists to support their candidacies.
 Nothing more.

-Indeed, Trump’s rising support among blacks probably has something to do with why this issue has suddenly burst onto the leftist political scene.
-The left is hoping this issue will prevent any further hemorrhaging of the black vote.
+Indeed, the Republican Party’s unprecedented support among blacks probably explains why this issue has suddenly burst onto the leftist political scene.
+The left hopes this issue will prevent any further hemorrhaging of the black vote.

 Nevertheless, this issue bears scrutiny.
-When it comes to reparations — especially reparations for those claiming to be descendants of slaves — the issue is fraught with complications, not the least of which is who today should qualify for a reparation payment.
+When it comes to reparations — especially reparations for those claiming to be descendants of enslaved people — the issue is fraught with complications, not the least of which is who today should qualify for a reparation payment.

-Indeed, there are millions of African-Americans living today with zero connection to slavery because their ancestors immigrated here post-Civil War.
+Indeed, there are millions of African-Americans living today with zero connection to Slavery because their ancestors immigrated here post-Civil War.
 Should they benefit from reparations?
-What about blacks who owned slaves?
+What about blacks who enslaved people?

-For example, the first legal slave owner in American history was a black tobacco farmer named Anthony Johnson who owned a 250-acre tobacco farm in Virginia.
-While Johnson was not the first slave owner in American history, he was, according to historian R. Halliburton Jr., among the first to have his lifetime ownership of a slave legally sanctioned by a court.
-In 1654, a civil court found that Johnson, in fact, owned five indentured servants for life, an outcome historian Halliburton calls “one of the first known legal sanctions of slavery — other than as a punishment for crime.”
+For example, the first legal slave owner in American history was a black tobacco farmer named Anthony Johnson, who owned a 250-acre tobacco farm in Virginia.
+While Johnson was not the first slave owner in American history, he was, according to historian R. Halliburton Jr., among the first to have his lifetime ownership of an enslaved person legally sanctioned by a court.
+In 1654, a civil court found that Johnson owned five indentured servants for life, which historian Halliburton calls “one of the first known legal sanctions of slavery — other than as a punishment for crime.”

 Then, there was William Ellison.
 He was a wealthy black plantation owner and cotton gin manufacturer who lived in South Carolina.
-According to the 1860 census, he owned 63 black slaves, making him the largest of the 171 black slaveholders in South Carolina.
+According to the 1860 census, he owned 63 enslaved Black people, making him the largest of the 171 black slaveholders in South Carolina.
 Ellison was known to have made a large proportion of his money as a “slave breeder.”
 Breeding slaves was illegal in many Southern states, but Ellison secretly sold almost all females born, keeping a select few for future breeding.
-He kept many of the young males, as they were considered useful on his plantation.
-Ellison was known to be a harsh master, and his slaves were almost starved and extremely poorly clothed.
-He kept a windowless building on his property for the specific purpose of chaining and whipping his misbehaving slaves.
+He held many young males, as they were considered useful on his plantation.
+Ellison was a harsh master, and his slaves were almost starved and extremely poorly clothed.
+He kept a windowless building on his property to chain and whip his misbehaving slaves.

 But let’s not stop there.
-Dilsey Pope was born a free black woman, and when she was older, she bought the man she loved in order to marry him.
-Many state laws at the time would not allow slaves to be emancipated, so it was common for family or spouses to technically own their family.
+Dilsey Pope was born a free black woman; when she was older, she bought the man she loved to marry him.
+Many state laws at the time would not allow enslaved people to be emancipated, so it was common for families or spouses to technically own their families.
 Dilsey owned her own house and land, and she also hired her husband out as labor.
-What makes this particular situation unique is that, when Dilsey and her husband had a fight, Dilsey sold him to her white neighbor out of spite.
+What makes this particular situation unique is that when Dilsey and her husband fought, Dilsey sold him to her white neighbor out of spite.

-Justus Angel and Mistress L. Horry were wealthy black landowners who each owned 84 slaves, or 168 together.
+Justus Angel and Mistress L. Horry were wealthy black landowners who owned 84 enslaved people, or 168 together.
 They were located in Colleton District (now Charleston County) in South Carolina in 1830.
-Because most slave owners only had a handful of slaves, Angel and Horry were considered economic elite and were called slave magnates.
-Slaves were simply labor to Angel and Horry, and they considered them property, hunting down runaway slaves and punishing misbehaving ones.
+Because most slave owners only had a handful of enslaved people, Angel and Horry were considered the economic elite and were called slave magnates.
+Slaves were simply labor to Angel and Horry, and they considered them property.

 C. Richards and her son P.C.
 Richards together owned more slaves than all other black slave owners in Louisiana in 1860, topping off at 152 slaves.

-Marie Metoyer was a black woman originally from the Kingdom of Kongo and after moving to Louisiana and living there for many years, started a plantation that initially dealt in tobacco.
-Under Marie’s leadership, the Metoyer family prospered, and the plantation grew.
+Marie Metoyer was a black woman originally from the Kingdom of Kongo.
+After moving to Louisiana and living there for many years, she started a plantation that initially dealt in tobacco.
+The Metoyer family prospered under Marie’s leadership, and the plantation grew.
 Eventually, they owned more slaves than any other family in their county, with the number being reported at 287 by 1830.

-There isn’t much evidence of harsh treatment to their own slaves, but the Metoyers were notorious for buying extra slaves to do the hardest tasks on the plantation and then returning them after the work was finished.
-This prevented them from having their own slaves do the dirty work or “wear out” as Ms. Metoyer told her friends.
+There isn’t much evidence of the harsh treatment of their slaves, but the Metoyers were notorious for buying extra slaves to do the most demanding tasks on the plantation and then returning them after the work was finished.
+This prevented them from having their slaves do the dirty work or “wear out,” as Ms. Metoyer told her friends.

 Indeed, Halliburton has found that free black slaveholders could be found at one time or another “in each of the thirteen original states and later in every state that countenanced slavery.”

-Surely, the descendants of these slave-holding blacks should not benefit from reparations, right?
+Undoubtedly, the descendants of these slave-holding blacks should not benefit from reparations.

 About 12.5 million slaves were shipped from Africa, but only a little more than 300,000 slaves came to the United States.
 The majority of enslaved Africans went to Brazil, followed by the Caribbean.
 To put this in perspective, those 300,000 slaves in America made up only 2%-3% of the 12.5 million slaves sent across North, Central, and South America.

-Slavery was eliminated in America via the efforts of people of various ethnicities, mostly Caucasians, but also others who took up the banner of the abolitionist movement.
+Slavery was eliminated in America via the efforts of people of various ethnicities, mainly Caucasians and others, who took up the banner of the abolitionist movement.
 The names of the white leaders of that movement tend to be better known than those of the black leaders, among whom were David Walker, Frederick Douglass, Dred Scott, Harriet Tubman, Sojourner Truth, and Nat Turner.
-When Congress passed (and the states ratified) the 13th Amendment in 1865, it was the culmination of many years of work by that multi-racial movement, though mostly credited to Republican President Abraham Lincoln, who led the way to abolish slavery.
+When Congress passed (and the states ratified) the 13th Amendment in 1865, it was the culmination of many years of work by that multi-racial movement, though mostly credited to Republican President Abraham Lincoln, who led the way to abolish Slavery.

 Slavery existed in the United States for 246 years.
-Blacks have been free for a little over 150 years, which means that most Americans are only two to four generations away from slavery.
+Blacks have been free for over 150 years, meaning most Americans are only two to four generations away from Slavery.
 This is not that long ago.

-Recall that there were about 300,000 slaves brought from Africa to the United States and 12.2 million were sold into Central and South America.
-While 12.5 million is a huge number of people, would it surprise you to learn that today there are far more slaves in the world?
-In fact, 40 million people are in some form of slavery today.
+Recall that there were about 300,000 slaves brought from Africa to the United States, and 12.2 million were sold into Central and South America.
+While 12.5 million is a considerable number of people, would it surprise you to learn that today there are far more enslaved people in the world?
+In fact, 40 million people are in some form of Slavery today.
 That’s 40,000,000 today!

-Apparently not, because the Antifa fanatics and other turgid goons who are rampaging in our streets looking to raze monuments and obliterate our history are too stupid to grasp the fact that this country is the only one that fought a bloody and divisive civil war in order to end slavery.
+Apparently not, because the Antifa fanatics and other turgid goons who are rampaging in our streets looking to raze monuments and obliterate our history are too stupid to grasp the fact that this country is the only one that fought a bloody and divisive civil war to end Slavery.

 But let’s not stop there.
 There’s also the dicey issue of Native Americans who owned slaves.
 After all, Elizabeth Warren is advocating reparations for Native Americans — but what if they owned slaves?
 Fear not; some did.